 Because we’re tryin to gain an idea how many of these pills we require, it’s important to start with one and wait till the next day to try more.
 If we take one and can’t tell if our stomach generated heat, we can try only one again the next day, or increase to two.
 We want to attempt to increase the number we take each day till we finally notice the heat feeling.

 It’s possible we’ll notice digestive changes as we start or increase these pills.
 This is most likely a good thing, but this requires good judgement.
 I have gone through a lot of digestive changes that are commonly considered a negative reaction, but they continually help me move forward.
-Sometimes our body rapidly pushes stuff out of our body when we finally provide the right building blocks, and detox is able to work quickly.
+Sometimes our trillions of cells rapidly push stuff out of our body when we finally provide the right building blocks, and detox is able to work quickly.
 This is similar to a person vomiting when they drink too much alcohol too quickly.
 Our body knows processing that much alcohol will be too difficult, so it removes it.
 When we support our digestion and allow rapid detox, our body might cause defecation to happen well before it spends the time removing the water from our stool.
+And sometimes we are getting rid of some potent nasty stuff which can cause various levels of discomfort.
+We tend to feel much better once this is over though.

 Once we take enough HCl pills and notice the feeling of heat, we want to continue taking that number of pills with high protein meals each day.
 If at any point the heat becomes stronger or uncomfortable, we may want to try reducing the number of pills by one, or pausing the pills for a few days, or stopping the pills and doing more research and locating a professional that can help us.